 Since it was my biggest expense and probably will be yours too, here are a few tips to keep your transport costs down (as much as possible).

 The way I like to travel means I stay in one place for at least four-five days.
 I use that place as a base and rent motorbikes to see a bit further afield.

-Get combo tickets.
 In places like Vietnam, you can get combo tickets that include several destinations where you can get on and off whenever you want.
 These tickets are CRAZY cheap.

-Trains are faster and more comfortable, but are quite a bit more expensive.
+Trains are faster and more comfortable but are quite a bit more expensive.
 We splurged on trains in Thailand and for the most part, I thought it was worth the extra price tag.

 If you’re going to Japan, definitely get the Japan Rail Pass.
 It will save you time, hassle and a lotta dough.

-Cheap Food in Asia
+Cost of Food in Southeast Asia

 The night markets in Taipei, the places with tiny stools in Hanoi, the pad thai in Bangkok, eat all of it.

 It’s how we kept our budget down in Japan and how we ended up eating the best meal of our lives in Thailand.

 Most street vendors are cooking up the food you order only once you actually place an order.
 Look for the places that the locals are eating.
 You know it’s good AND that it will be cheap.

 In the five months that my boyfriend and I traveled through Asia, we both got “Bali Belly” only once and both on separate occasions (even though we usually ate the same things).

 There is such an abundance of fresh fruit and fruit smoothies around Asia.
 Eating cheaply doesn’t necessarily mean eating unhealthily every day.

 There are tons of places that make papaya salads (be careful with the spice though) and other types of non-cooked, vegi-heavy dishes.

 Figuring Out Where to Splurge & Where to Save

 We existed almost solely on street food.
 We ate fruit for breakfast whenever we could and snacked on fruit throughout the day (almost always cheaper than pre-made snacks from 7-11).

 We bought expensive sushi in Japan and went to every museum we could.
 We did multi-day hikes with experienced tour companies and rented motorbikes whenever we wanted.